umanitoba-cssa/constitution/Constitution.md

 2. Participate in voting on club related activities.
 3. Participate and assist with Group activities.
 4. Be responsible for any specific tasks delegated to them by general resolution of Council.
-5. Be familiar with these bylaws and the Robert’s Rules of Order and not establish accountablity outside the jurisdiction of their portfolio.
-6. Declare any conflicts of interest.
+5. Declare any conflicts of interest.
-7. Declare any personal or financial interest in any expenditure of the group funds.
+6. Declare any personal or financial interest in any expenditure of the group funds.
-8. Comply with all regulations set out by the Campus Police of the Dean’s Office, specifically those concerning smoking and drinking on campus.
+7. Comply with all regulations set out by the Campus Police of the Dean’s Office, specifically those concerning smoking and drinking on campus.
-9. Promote Council cohesion and a respectful atmosphere abiding by the University of Manitoba Respectful Workplace and Learning Environment Policy.
+8. Promote Council cohesion and a respectful atmosphere abiding by the University of Manitoba Respectful Workplace and Learning Environment Policy.
-10. Refrain from drug/alcohol use or sexual activity at any CSSA event or in the CSSA lounge.
+9. Refrain from drug/alcohol use or sexual activity at any CSSA event or in the CSSA lounge.
 Alcohol consumption is only permitted if the venue of the event distributes alcohol.
-11. Not allow any persons who are not Members of Council to use CSSA Office space in the absence of a Member of Council.
+10. Not allow any persons who are not Members of Council to use CSSA Office space in the absence of a Member of Council.
-9. Prepare, in cooperation with other executives of the same position when applicable, an orientation package for the subsequent person to fill each position.
+11. Prepare, in cooperation with other executives of the same position when applicable, an orientation package for the subsequent person to fill each position.
-10. Attend all regular meetings.
+12. Attend all regular meetings.
-11. Put fair effort into acquiring a proxy, in the event a voting member is unable to attend a Council meeting.
+13. Put fair effort into acquiring a proxy, in the event a voting member is unable to attend a Council meeting.

 ## Article 2c: Executive Officer Dismissal Protocol
 Executive Officer(s) that fail to uphold their basic duties outlined in [**Article 2b**](#article-2b-executive-officers-and-duties) and/or violate any Governance articles in [**Section 4: Club Governance**](#section-4-club-governance) are subjected to temporary probation for a performance review.
 This performance review must be started and conducted by the President and requires a clear written assessment of the officer’s performance versus the minimum threshold of the duties that the officer must do as outlined in [**Article 2b**](#article-2b-executive-officers-and-duties) and/or [**Section 4: Club Governance**](#section-4-club-governance).
 Written assessment must be documented, dated, and stored in case the club is under investigation.